dvora-h/cpp-exercises/cpp-under-the-hood/README.md

+# Description:

-he task was to implement the underlying implementation of c++ inheritance, encapsulation & polymorphism
+The task was to implement the underlying implementation of encapsulation